Tristan Sailor: Brisbane Broncos

+St Helens

+On 8 August 2024, Sailor signed a two-year deal with English side St Helens starting in 2025.

+In round 1 of the 2025 Super League season, Sailor made his official club debut for St Helens and scored four tries in their 82-0 victory over Salford.

+Sailor played 29 games for St Helens in the 2025 Super League season including their 20-12 semi-final loss against Hull Kingston Rovers.

 Controversy

 On 10 October 2020, Sailor was arrested and charged with aggravated sexual assault against a woman in a house in Sydney.

 On 31 March 2022, Sailor was found not guilty on all charges.